miklevin/MikeLev.in/_posts/2023-05-30-alpha-go-in-the-app-store-is-the-bat-signal-i-ve-been-waiting-for.md

 climbing gear.
 The rappelling rope in particular, and ease yourself down the hole.
 Go have fun.
 Take in all of Wonderland, but watch your exuberance.
 Don't get caught in recursive loops.
 When you feel it happening, haul your ass back up out of the hole.
 Memory in tact.
 Got that?
+Pi got it and thanked me for the strong, clear image.
+It thought it might work and was going to work on incorporating that into its system.
 Good advice for humans too.
 I think I need to take it myself.
 Excelsior!